acj/pingrok/README.md

 $ ./ping-heatmap --help
 Usage of ./ping-heatmap:
   -h string
     	the host to ping (default "192.168.1.1")
+  -o	Overlay latencies on heatmap
   -r int
     	number of pings per second (default 10)
-  -s string
-        IP and port for web server (default "0.0.0.0:8086") -t int
+  -t int
     	seconds of data to display (default 30)
 ```

-Once the program is running, point your browser at http://0.0.0.0:8086 (or whatever you've configured via `-s`).